 One recent study revealed that 93% of workers believe being able to trust their immediate bosses is one of the biggest factors that influences employee happiness.
 Despite that, half of employees don’t trust their supervisors.

 Getting your company to the next level starts with having a team that trusts you.
-With that in mind, here are 20 questions you can ask your staff to get to know them better:
+With that in mind, here are 20 getting-to-know-you questions for work you can ask your staff to get to know them better:

 PS: Check out the Definitive Guide to Employee Engagement